 ADD (Pin 13) is a three-state input.
-It is sampled, on powerup to set the lowest two bits of the serial bus address.
+It is sampled, on power-up to set the lowest two bits of the serial bus address.
 Up to three addresses are available to the systems designer via this address pin.
-This reduces the likelihood of conflicts with other devices attached to the system management bus.
+This reduces the likelihood of conflicts with other devices attached to the System Management Bus.

-The Interrupt System
+The ADM1030 Interrupt System

-The ADM1031 has two interrupt outputs, $\overline{\text{INT}}$ and $\overline{\text{THERM}}$.
-These have different functions. $\overline{\text{INT}}$ responds to violations of software programmed temperature limits and is maskable.
+The ADM1030 has two interrupt outputs, $\overline{\text{INT}}$ and $\overline{\text{THERM}}$ .
+These have different functions. $\overline{\text{INT}}$ responds to violations of software programmed temperature limits and is maskable (described in more detail later).

 THERM is intended as a "fail-safe" interrupt output that cannot be masked.
-If the temperature is below the low temperature limit, the INT pin is asserted low to indicate an out-of-limit condition.
-If the temperature exceeds the high temperature limit, the INT pin is also asserted low.
-A third limit, THERM limit, can be programmed into the device to set the temperature limit above which the overtemperature THERM pin is asserted low.
+If the temperature is below the low temperature limit, the INT pin will be asserted low to indicate an out-of-limit condition.
+If the temperature exceeds the high temperature limit, the INT pin will also be asserted low.
+A third limit; THERM limit, may be programmed into the device to set the temperature limit above which the overtemperature THERM pin will be asserted low.
 The behavior of the high limit and THERM limit is as follows:

 - 1. Whenever the temperature measured exceeds the high temperature limit, the INT pin is asserted low. - 2.
 If the temperature exceeds the THERM limit, the THERM output asserts low.
 This can be used to throttle the CPU clock.
-If the THERM-to-Fan Enable bit (Bit 7 of THERM behavior/revision register) is cleared to 0, then the fans do not run full-speed.
-The THERM limit can be programmed at a lower temperature than the high temperature limit.
+If the THERM-to-Fan Enable bit (Bit 7 of THERM behavior/revision register) is cleared to 0, the fan will not run full-speed.
+The THERM limit may be programmed at a lower temperature than the high temperature limit.
 This allows the system to run in silent mode, where the CPU can be throttled while the cooling fan is off.
 If the temperature limit, an INT is generated.
-Software can then decide whether the fan should run to cool the CPU.
-This allows the system to run in silent mode. - 3.
-If the THERM-to-Fan Enable bit is set to 1, then the fan runs full-speed whenever THERM is asserted low.
+Software may then decide whether the fan should run to cool the CPU.
+This allows the system to run in SILENT MODE.

+3. If the THERM-to-Fan Enable bit is set to 1, the fan will run full-speed whenever THERM is asserted low.
 In this case, both throttling and active cooling take place.
-If the high temperature limit is programmed to a lower value than the THERM limit, exceeding the high temperature limit asserts INT low.
+If the high temperature limit is programmed to a lower value than the THERM limit, exceeding the high temperature limit will assert INT low.
 Software could change the speed of the fan depending on temperature readings.
 If the temperature continues to increase and exceeds the THERM limit, THERM asserts low to throttle the CPU and the fan runs full-speed.
-This allows the system to run in performance mode, where active cooling takes place and the CPU is only throttled at high temperature.
+This allows the system to run in PERFORMANCE MODE, where active cooling takes place and the CPU is only throttled at high temperature.